aggiovato/phonebook-server/README.md

 # Phonebook API

 This is the backend server for the Phonebook app.
-It runs on port 3001, by using Express.js.
+It runs on port 3000, by using Express.js and some other technologies.

+You can find the deployed version of the app at [https://phonebook-server-aggiovato.fly.dev/](https://phonebook-server-aggiovato.fly.dev/)

 ## Endpoints